draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

 time-consuming part of the modelling process.

-The :py:mod:`~refinegems.classes.gapfill` module of ``refineGEMs`` provides different flavors of :ref:`(Semi-)automated gap-filling algorithmns`.
+The :py:mod:`~refinegems.classes.gapfill` module of ``refineGEMs`` provides different flavors of :ref:`(Semi-)automated gap-filling algorithms`.

 .. warning::

-    The gap-filling has undergone major restructering.
+    The gap-filling has undergone major restructuring.
 Gap-filling of version
     > *2.0.0* behaves fundamentally different than the implementations in older versions.

 Currently, ``refineGEMs`` includes three ways of (semi-)automated gap-filling: